swiss-seismological-service/scrtdd/README.md

 Please note that seedlink service might delay the relocation of incoming origins due to timeouts.
 For this reason we suggest to pass to configuration option: timeout and retries

-e.g. Below we force a timeout of 2 seconds(default is 5 minutes) and do not try to reconnect (`scrtdd` will deal with what data is available.
-We can also configure the `cron.delayTimes` option to re-perform the relocation some minutes later in case we know more waveforms will become available later):
+e.g. Below we force a timeout of 0 seconds (default is 5 minutes) and do not try to reconnect (`scrtdd` will deal with what data is available.

 ```
-recordstream = combined://slink/localhost:18000?timeout=2&retries=0;sdsarchive//rz_nas/miniseed
+recordstream = combined://slink/localhost:18000?timeout=0&retries=0;sdsarchive//rz_nas/miniseed
 ```

+You might think this configuration is strict, but do not forget the number of waveforms to load is huge: number of neighours (e.g. 40) times number of phases (e.g. ~40-100; P and S, real and theoretical), times number of components (1 for Z, 3 for T).
+So, even a timeout of few seconds can delay the origin relocation of tens of minutes.

+Also we use `cron.delayTimes` option to re-perform the relocation some minutes later in case we know more waveforms will become available at a later time.

 ### 3.5 Performance

-scrtdd spends most of the relocation time downloading waveforms (real-time events, the catalog waveforms are cached to disk) and the rest is shared betweeen cross-correlation and hypoDD execution.
-Two configuration options have a huge impact on the performance: `step2options.clustering` and `crosscorrelation.s-phase.components`. `step2options.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform and the size of the input for hypodDD. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
-Usign the `T` components means scrtdd has to download the additional two components to perform the projection to ZRT.
+scrtdd spends most of the relocation time downloading waveforms (real-time events, the catalog waveforms are cached to disk) and the rest is shared betweeen cross-correlation and hypoDD execution (high CPU usage).
+Two configuration options have a huge impact on the performance: `step2options.clustering` and `crosscorrelation.s-phase.components`. `step2options.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform, the waveforms to download and the size of the input for hypodDD. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
+Usign the `T` components means scrtdd has to download the additional two components to perform the projection to ZRT, which might be more accurate than 'Z' only.

+Also don't forget what said regarding recordstream configuration, which might be tested only in real-time since the old waveforms are not stored in seedlink server (that is, when testing offline the waveforms are loaded from sdsarchive).

 If we want to analyze the performance impact of downloading waveforms during the relocatione we can make use of `--debug-wf-cache` option: the waveforms will be cached the first time we relocate an origin and the second time we relocate the same origin they will be read from disk.